 While most people haven’t heard of a compression load cell, almost everyone has used one.
 While load cells are typically found in manufacturing equipment, a compression load cell takes a variety of forms as well as uses.
 Still don’t understand?
-A compression load cell is what makes a modern scales work.
+A compression load cell is what makes electronic scales work.

 However, not all compression cells are made for weighing such massive objects.
 Both the scale in your bathroom and at your local grocery store use a similar type of transducer, just on a much smaller scale.
-Compression load cells are a very common type of gauge and very accurate when it comes to measuring weight.
+Compression load cells are a very common type of gage and very accurate when it comes to measuring weight.

 Nothing in this world is infallible.
-As the complexity of technology increases, so does it’s rate of failure.
+As the complexity of technology increases, so does its rate of failure.
 While this is true of all things, it very much applies to the idea behind load cells.
 Due to the spring like nature of compression cells, and most transducers, wearing out is just one of the issues you can face.
-Whats worse is the machine becoming uncalibrated.
+What’s worse is the machine becoming uncalibrated.
 Imagine again the weigh station, only this time the load cells aren’t showing the proper weight.
 A truck that is entirely too heavy gets passed and drives over a bridge which can’t support it.
 The end result is catastrophic, resulting in property damage or even the loss of life.
 While this is an extreme example, it’s easy to see why proper maintenance is important.
-With good upkeep, maintenance and regular calibrations, not only does it keep things from breaking down, but gives you a more accurate weight for a longer period of time.
+With good upkeep, maintenance and regular calibration, not only does it keep things from breaking down, but it gives you a more accurate weight for a longer period of time.
 From shipping freight, to weighing produce, it’s important to have a properly working scale in either instance.
-That’s why it’s also important to get your scales calibrated by an ISO certified technician, such as those at Garber Metrology.
+That’s why it’s also important to get your scales calibrated by a factory trained certified technician, such as those at Garber Metrology.
 Serving the Mid-Atlantic region since 1975, Garber can help with sales, service, installation and maintenance of your equipment, big or small.
-Keep the pressure off, and contact Garber today.
+Keep the pressure off, and contact Garber Metrology today.